by Brian K. Asbury

 All right, so this G’nort creature seemed rather stupid, to say the least — but perhaps that was just his strange alien ways.
 After all, they surely wouldn’t let somebody join the Green Lantern Corps if he were really that dim, would they?
 And anyway, he was intelligent enough to want the Beefeater’s help.
 Definitely a plus point in his favour.

-He emerged from the cabin several minutes later, to be confronted by G’nort staring at the door.
+Emerging from the cabin several minutes later, he was confronted by G’nort, who was staring at the door.
 “Hiya,” said the canine Green Lantern.
 “Did you win?”

 “Well, I heard you making lotsa noise in there, so I figured you must be fighting some villain.
 I’d have pitched in myself, but you seemed t’ be enjoying yourself, so I thought, what the heck?”
 He brought up one of his legs behind his ear and began to scratch furiously.
 “So?
 Did you find him?”